-Provision for litigation mainly represents amounts recorded to settle the claim brought against the Group by the contractor of one of the properties of the Group in KSA, in 2015.
-In the prior year, on 9 June 2021, the Saudi Arbitration Committee ("SAC") issued a final verdict and ruled in favour of the claimant for which the Group is liable to pay a total amount of SAR 155 million (equivalent to KD 12.6 million) pertaining to final payment, retention payments, the compensation for delay in the execution of project, and other project related costs.
+\ In prior years, the Group recorded provision for litigation to settle the claim brought against the Group by the contractor of Qeblah Tower.
+On 9 June 2021, the Saudi Arbitration Committee ("SAC") issued a final verdict and ruled in favour of the claimant for which the Group was liable to pay a total amount of SAR 155 million (equivalent to KD 12.6 million) pertaining to final payment, retention payments, the compensation for delay in the execution of project, and other project related costs.
 Based on the advice and updates from the legal counsel, the Group had recorded a provision for the full amount to settle the claim.

-On 27 September 2022, the SAC upheld its final verdict issued on 9 June 2021.
-Furthermore, the Saudi Arbitration Committee ("SAC") obliged the Group to pay a total amount of SAR 154 million (equivalent to KD 12.4 million).
-Accordingly, the Group has recognised KD 74,214 included under 'gain from extinguishment of financial liabilities' in the consolidated statement of profit or loss.
+On 27 September 2022, the Court of Appeal upheld the SAC final verdict issued on 9 June 2021.
+Furthermore, the Court of Appeal obliged the Group to pay a total amount of SAR 154 million (equivalent to KD 12.6 million).
+During 2022, the Group had reduced its liability to SAR 154 million (equivalent to KD 12.6 million).